Happiness is the key metric for all of IT

 - From developing services based on 'gut feeling' to using experience data for all types of IT initiatives

-- From 4% response rates to 25% response rates with end-users understanding that they have impact on how IT evolves.
+- From 4% response rates to 25% response rates, with end-users understanding that they impact how IT evolves.

-Transparent access for all 40k employees has made HappySignals data the only shared KPI that everyone within the company has access to.
+Transparent access for all 40k employees has made HappySignals data the only shared KPI to which everyone within the company has access.

 - Customer happiness increased from 53 points to 81 points, a 52% improvement that has continued to rise.

-- Productivity has increased by 51 minutes per ticket, saving Reckitt employees over 255,000 hours in total per year.
+- Productivity has increased by 51 minutes per ticket, saving Reckitt employees over 255,000 hours per year.